lateefaayesufu/hng-stage3-ly/README.md

 **Email Confirmation**
 - Sends transactional email with order summary, shipping info, and total amount.
-- Uses Resend API for HTML-based responsive emails.
+- Uses Nodemailer (SMTP) for HTML-based responsive emails; the project includes an Ethereal dev fallback when SMTP is not configured.

 ✦ Data Validation & Error Handling